Sue: I am so ready for Peter Davison.

 Sue: I thought so.

-But before the villagers can tear off Brendan’s virginal white dress, K9 comes to the rescue.
+But before the villagers can remove Brendan’s virginal white dress, K9 comes to the rescue.

 Sue: You can hear K9 coming a mile off.
 Turn his notifications off, or put him into airplane mode, for God’s sake.